What are the legal requirements for a website? (Updated November 2024)

 The General Data Protection Regulation (GDPR) which came into force on May 25th, 2018 was one of the most significant legislative changes affecting online businesses and has many implications for your website.
 Like the PECR, the law is enforced by the ICO.
 Put simply, GDPR governs how a business can collect, store and share personal data.

-As well as transforming the rights of individuals, the act also has a huge effect on businesses who fail to comply – fines of up to 4% annual global turnover or 20 million Euros, whichever is higher.
+As well as transforming the rights of individuals, the act also has a huge effect on businesses who fail to comply – fines of up to 4% of annual global turnover or 20 million Euros, whichever is higher.
 In addition, there is the risk of adverse publicity having a severe impact on your business.
 So what does your website have to do in order to comply with GDPR?
 Here’s a breakdown.

 Obtaining data: Ensure methods of obtaining consent are up to date